 Please submit a request for assistance online if you:

-- feel that your request for a court-appointed lawyer was wrongly denied
+- feel that your request for a court-appointed lawyer was wrongly denied and need help requesting an attorney again

 - have been jailed, or have been threatened with jail, because you can’t afford to pay a ticket, fee, or other cost related to a criminal case.

+Please note that we do not manage appointments counties; we can just provide assistance requesting an attorney.
 TFDP staff will review and respond to inquiries that fall into the categories described above.
 TFDP does not have the capacity to respond to other complaints about the criminal justice system.
 TFDP staff will not respond to complaints that do not contain sufficient contact information.

 Submitting a request for assistance is not intended to create, and does not create, an attorney-client relationship or a representation regarding any potential engagement.